Getting Tested for AMD

 - Fundus Autofluorescence Imaging (AF)

 Retinal Function Assessment

-Because changes in your ability to see in the dark after being exposed to bright light is the first sign of AMD, testing for dark adaptation function is the most accurate way to detect early AMD.
+Because changes in your ability to see in the dark after being exposed to bright light is the first sign of AMD, testing for dark adaptation function is the most accurate way to detect functional impairment consistent with early AMD.
 It is also helpful for monitoring the disease progression.